tsua0002/tsua0002/README.md

 ### Hi there 👋

-Do you want to know more about me?

-👇
+What I'm doing now 👇

+👷 Building agents and work with #MCP (Model Context Protocol) to implement complex agentic architecture

+📝 Writing Bitcoin Tech news and French translation on my LinkedIn

+🤝 Steward and coder/vibe-coder for [DAO Brussels](https://github.com/daobrussels) (Experiment DAO technology together [manifesto](https://dao.brussels/manifesto)).

+🔭 Making [research](https://github.com/tsua0002/blockchain_research) about Blockchain, focus on Bitcoin since 2 years with the goal to craft a serious PhD topic about Bitcoin Inscriptions.

+💭 Today, Bitcoin is at the core thinking of more and more processes but not a lot of people are learning and doing research about it, me I do.
+Do your homework, Read The Fucking Manual.

+👉 Previously

-🧑‍🎓 Student in Computer Sciences (currently Master 1) [Aix-Marseille Université (AMU)](https://www.univ-amu.fr/) and [Université libre de Bruxelles (ULB)](https://github.com/ulb).
+🧑‍🎓 Student in Computer Sciences (Master 1) [Aix-Marseille Université (AMU)](https://www.univ-amu.fr/) and [Université libre de Bruxelles (ULB)](https://github.com/ulb).

 📜 Master : Mathématiques & Applications (Mention préparation à l'agrégation) at Aix-Marseille Université.

 🧑‍💻 Core Team Developer for [Juneo](https://github.com/Juneo-io) (a new blockchain forked from Avalanche).

-🤝 Steward and coder for [DAO Brussels](https://github.com/daobrussels) (Experiment DAO technology together [manifesto](https://dao.brussels/manifesto)).

 🧠 [Smart Monday](urlab.be/events/talks) speaker supervisor for [URLab](https://github.com/UrLab) (Student Hackerspace of ULB).

 🇪🇺 [CIVIS](civis.eu/en) ambassador for AMU since 2023.
 Promoting European Alliance CIVIS and participating to global universities meeting about the Future of the Alliance.

-🔭 Making [research](https://github.com/tsua0002/blockchain_research) about Blockchain with the goal to create a PhD for next year about Blokchain technology.

-💭 Today, blockchain technology is hyped and not a lot of qualitative academic research exist. **I want to change it!** I want to participate into the next wave of **academic and fundamental research about Blockchain**.
-Blockchain for now, is often considered and regarded from its cryptographic components.
-But the technology can allow much more!!
-Cf what I do.
 👉 Use cases: data, automated transactions, communication (with open ledger as Bitcoin or Ethereum), votes and much more.
 This shouldn't be considered by academic research?

 📫 [Mail 📩](mailto:thom.suau@orange.fr?subject=Contact) [LinkedIn](https://www.linkedin.com/in/thomas-suau-92932889/) [Twitter | X](https://twitter.com/ThomasSuau)